sahandrez/homomorphic_policy_gradient/README.md

 ````

 ## Instructions
+* This code includes our Python implementation of DHPG and all
+the baseline algorithms used in the paper:
+  * **Pixel observations:** DHPG, DBC, DeepMDP, SAC-AE, DrQ-v2.
+  * **State observations:** DHPG, TD3, DDPG, SAC.
+* Results were obtained on Python v3.8.10, CUDA v11.4, PyTorch v1.10.0 on 10 seeds.
+* Our code will be publicly released after the review process.

 ### Training on Pixel Observations (Section 7.2, Appendices D.2, D.5, D.6)
 * To train agents on pixel observations:
 ```commandline